Quickstart

 Your scope is an identifier for your application.
 It makes sure people can't use proofs destined for other applications in yours.
 You'll have to use the same scope in the backend verification SDK if you need to verify proofs offchain, or in your contract if you verify them onchain.
 Make sure it's no longer than 25 characters.

 The userId is the unique identifier of your user.
 It ties them to their proof.
-You want to verify the proof offchain, you can use a standard uuid.
+If you want you can use a standard uuid.
 If you want to verify it onchain, you should use the user's address so no one can steal their proof and use it with another address.
-To see how you can configure your SelfApp take a look atSelfAppBuilder.
-You can also find the SDK reference forSelfQRcodeWrapper.

 Complete Example